AcademySoftwareFoundation/OpenColorIO/SECURITY.md

 security issue if some file causes arbitrary code execution.

-OpenColorIO will attempt to associate a file's data and layout with a registered file format, regardless of a file's extension.
-Only expected data structures will be read.
-It is a bug if reading invalid or malformed data from a file does not result in an immediate error.
+OpenColorIO will attempt to associate a file's data and layout with a registered file format, regardless of its extension.
+Only expected data structures will be read for each format.
+It is a bug if reading seriously invalid or malformed data from a file does not result in an error from the file format reader ultimately used with a file.

 ## Runtime Library Expectations